rostools/cog-flow-intro/index.md

 List some potential consequences of this decision.
 :::

-Eventhough, the GitHub flow is the most suitable branching strategy for the Seedcase project at this point in time, this choice does come with consequences.
-For example, working on longer-living branches (compared to trunk-based-development) could increase the risk of merge conflicts (which is easier to avoid using trunck-based-development).
+Even though, the GitHub flow is the most suitable branching strategy for the Seedcase project at this point in time, this choice does come with consequences.
+For example, working on longer-living branches (compared to trunk-based-development) could increase the risk of merge conflicts (which is easier to avoid using trunk-based-development).
 This strategy also comes without release tagging (as Git flow does), something we might want to implement for the Seedcase Software Product later on.

 In the future, when we the Seedcase repositories are at a more stable state and we have more contributors, we might need a more complex branching strategy, like Git flow, that revolves around formal releases.
 But currently, when we deploy continuously, a simpler workflow like GitHub flow is the best fit for us.